pastelnetwork/Pastel-Release/guides/pastel-up.md

 # Leveraging PastelUp

-##PastelUp is a utility service for easy installation of Node, WalletNode, and SuperNode clients
+###PastelUp is a utility service for easy installation of Node, WalletNode, and SuperNode clients

 To run clients on the Pastel Network using PastelUp, follow the official guide [here][pastel-up-link]

-Required PastelUp releases can be found [here][pastel-up-releases]
+The latest PastelUp release can be found [here][pastel-up-releases]

 If you need help, join our [Discord community][discord-community-link]